 A person should consume 14g of fiber for every 1000 calories they eat each day (9).

 For example, a person who eats 2000 calories per day should be getting 28g of fiber per day.
+Many of us aren’t getting near that amount.

 The best way to get your daily intake is to focus on filling your plate with foods that are high in soluble and insoluble fiber.